-- 36. Promoting access to under-represented groups is, and will continue to be, an institution wide responsibility with active engagement from academic and support staff and the Students' Union. - 37.
-The Access and Success Group (which includes student representation) review the agreement in accordance with OFFA guidance, determine an appropriate action plan and monitor progress accordingly.
-This steering group reports to the Academic Board (which also includes student representation) under the guidance of the Vice-Chancellor. - 38.
+- 30. Promoting access to under-represented groups is, and will continue to be, an institution wide responsibility with active engagement from academic and support staff and the Students' Union. - 31.
+The Student Experience and Engagement Committee (which includes student representation) review the agreement in accordance with OFFA guidance, determine an appropriate action plan and monitor progress accordingly.
+This steering group reports to the Academic Board (which also includes student representation) under the guidance of the Vice-Chancellor. - 32.
 There are a series of interim evaluation measures in place which help the University address the strategic questions about the extent to which we are making a difference to access and success.
-These interim measures feed into the targets and milestones outlined in the Annex and are monitored by the Access and Success Group.
+These interim measures feed into the targets and milestones outlined in the Annex and are monitored by the Student Experience and Engagement Committee.
 Some of these methods of evaluation include: - a.
 Pre and post activity surveys to monitor student attitudes, awareness and aspirations and attainment; - b.
 Staff activity feedback surveys; - c.
 Analysis of external data sets HESA, UCAS etc. - d.
-Analysis of internal data sets Student satisfaction, retention, success, employability etc. This incorporates providing greater internal visibility of performance in respect of Widening Participation characteristics.

-- 39. The following methods of research are under development to further enhance evaluation and planning of activity: - a.
-Enhancement of existing systems to better support our understanding of student retention (e.g. linking learning hub data to other aspects of the student record system); - b.
-Longitudinal tracking of student progression (the University has invested in a new customer relationship management (CRM) system, which will enable longitudinal tracking); - c.
+Analysis of internal data sets Student satisfaction, retention, success, employability etc. This incorporates providing greater internal visibility of performance in respect of Widening Participation characteristics. - 33.
+The following methods of research are under development to further enhance evaluation and planning of activity: - Enhancement of existing systems to better support our understanding of student retention (e.g. linking learning hub data to other aspects of the student record system); - Longitudinal tracking of student progression (the University has invested in a new customer relationship management (CRM) system, which will enable longitudinal tracking); - c.
 Assessing performance in schools; - d.
 Assessing attitudes and impact of staff in schools; - e.
 Progress tutor evaluations.